dart-archive/intl/README.md

 This provides, in addition to the basic message string, a name, a description for translators, the arguments used in the message, and examples.
-The `name` and `args` parameters are required, and must match the name and arguments list of the function.
+The `name` and `args` parameters are required, and must match the name (or ClassName_methodName) and arguments list of the function respectively.
 In the future we hope to have these provided automatically.

 This can be run in the program before any translation has been done,